Ginxss/tfds/README.md

 ### length()
 *Runtime:* **O(1)**

-Returns the number of elements in the queue:
+Returns the number of elements in the FIFO queue:
 ```
 int num_elements = queue.length();
 ```